Day 5 North Vancouver - July 11th

-The BC Bike Race is happy to announce that North Vancouver, home of the infamous North Shore trails, will host the stage 5 for 2015.
-The Legendary North Shore is back, with it's regular ladder bridges, roots and rocks but now with an all new flavor "pump flow".
+The BC Bike Race is happy to announce that North Vancouver, home of the infamous North Shore trails, will host the stage 5.
+The Legendary North Shore is back, with it’s regular ladder bridges, roots and rocks but now with an all new flavor “pump flow”.

 This is a permitted race course, not all trails can be ridden 365 days a year.
 Please respect Land Managers and Ride at Your Own Risk.

 “BCBR endeavours to collect the most accurate GPS data for the profiles.
 However, there are many known discrepancies between today’s GPS units and their own data collection process, compared data may vary.”

 A TIME TRIAL – Day 5, The legendary North Shore will be executed in a Time Trial format; Riders will be released in small timed intervals.
 Though short in length, the burly nature of the North Shore makes these kilometers technical.

 A classic steep climb up the groomed OLD BUCK will take riders upwards quickly to the first descent PINGU, after which the climbing carries on, double track to the power lines, a brief hike a bike and you are poised for a very long amazing descent.
 The first two trails are the North Shore’s only machine built works of art, Mushroom Trail to Upper Dales, then a tight 180 turn up a small technical hill brings you to a fast DH gravel rip onto the power-lines and into the classic BCBR descent: Upper Severed D, Baden Powell, across After Taste and into Forever After and finally High School, the total on this descent is nearly 4km’s long.